Burial and Cremation

-Our staff has a limited regulatory role and regularly assesses Early Childhood Centres (ECC) under the Education Early Childhood Centres Regulations.
-The inspection covers a range of factors including: drinking water, sewage disposal, food safety, building standards, playground safety and accident hazards.
+Our staff has a limited regulatory role and regularly assesses Early Childhood Centres (ECC) under the Education Early Childhood Centres Regulations (2008).
+The inspection covers a range of factors including: drinking water, sewage disposal, food safety and nutrition, sanitary facilities, sleeping areas, communicable disease control, heating, lighting, ventilation and noise and general safety and hygiene.
 Public health services will be undertaking assessments of early childhood centres from two aspects: compliance with legislative requirements; and assessment of health risk.

 We have a representation on the “Celebrating Northland’s Tamariki” conference committee.
 This conference is held biannually for all staff and personnel involved in providing early childhood education services in Northland.